Code-Institute-Submissions/blockjarvis-ciproject4_NovResub/README.md

 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type git clone, and then paste the URL you copied in Step 3.
 7. Press Enter.
 Your local clone will be created.

+### AWS S3

+The AWS account creation and all the process involved was made using the Codeinstitute tutorial and updated PDF version.

 ## Credits

 ### Code

-- MaterializeCSS was used through the project mainly the navbar, collapsible and the cards.
+- MaterializeCSS was used through the project.
-- Authentication methods, connecting to MongoDB and Heroku codes used from Codeinstitute mini project videos.
+- Authentication methods, connecting to AWS and Heroku codes used from Codeinstitute mini project videos.
-- Confirmation pop-up code in JS from [W3School](https://www.w3schools.com/).
+- This project is based on Boutique Ado Project, teached by Codeinstitute.
+- Try your Design application was based on [oxleberry](https://github.com/oxleberry/) project.

 ### Media
 1. Images were sourced from [Unsplash](https://unsplash.com/).

 2. All icons were sourced from [Fontawesome](https://fontawesome.com/).

-3. Photoshop was used by a graphic designer to make the logo (Rodrigo Lorenzo).
+3. Photoshop was used by a graphic designer to make the background (Rodrigo Lorenzo).

 4. Deploying on Heroku explained steps from [KSheridan86](https://github.com/KSheridan86).

 ### Acknowledgements
 - [Tim Nelson](https://github.com/TravelTimN) for explaining in a way that makes everything easy.
 - Student care and fellow students at Code Institute for their support.
-- I would like to thank my friends, Diego Laterza and Rodrigo Lorenzo for their help and guidance through the process.
+- I would like to thank my friend, Diego Laterza for his help and guidance through the process.